amauriciorr/AubreyBot/README.md

 ![aubrey_chatlog](/assets/chatting_with_aubrey.gif)

+*Above was generated from learning the embedding representation from scratch.
+Using BERT for transfer learning has yet to yield anything close to a complete thought*

 To stop talking to Aubrey at any moment, enter `q` or `quit` in the chat.